NATIONWIDE CHILDREN’S AFFILIATED COVERED ENTITY NOTICE OF PRIVACY PRACTICES.

 - Uses and Disclosures of Your Highly Confidential Information.
 Federal and state law requires special privacy protections for certain highly confidential information about you (“Highly Confidential Information”), including any portion of your PHI that is: (1) kept in psychotherapy notes; (2) about mental health and developmental disabilities services; (3) about alcohol and drug abuse prevention, Treatment and referral; (4) about HIV/AIDS testing, diagnosis or Treatment; (5) about sexually transmitted disease(s); (6) about genetic testing; (7) about child abuse and neglect; (8) about sexual assault; or (9) Invitro Fertilization (IVF).
 For any of the foregoing, we must obtain your written authorization for any use or disclosure, except to carry out certain treatment, payment, or health care operations.
 Before we share your Highly Confidential Information for a purpose other than those permitted by law, we must obtain your written authorization.

-- You have the right to be informed of our privacy practices.
+A. You have the right to be informed of our privacy practices.
 Our practices related to protecting the privacy of your health information are described in our Notice of Privacy Practices (NOPP).
 The NOPP describes how we use your information to provide treatment to you, to obtain payment for that treatment and for our internal business operations.
 You will be given the opportunity to obtain a paper copy of the NOPP anytime you visit.
-When you first become our patient, we will ask you to sign an acknowledgement indicating that you have been given the opportunity to review and/or obtain a paper copy of our NOPP.
-A current version of our NOPP can also be viewed on our website at nationwidechildrens.org.
+When you first become our patient, we will obtain your acknowledgement indicating that you have been given the opportunity to review and/or obtain a paper copy of our NOPP.
+A current version of our NOPP can also be viewed on our website at www.nationwidechildrens.org.

 - You have the right to see and obtain a copy of health information that may be used to make decisions about you, such as nurse’s notes, lab tests, prescriptions, and treatment plans.
 You also may in some cases receive a summary of this health information.
 You must make a written request to inspect and copy your health information.
 The request form is available by mail at the address below, can be downloaded from our website, or you may call 614-355-0777 to request a copy.
 We may charge a reasonable fee for any copies.